reuben-thomas/tp/docs/UserGuide.md

 ### Locating employees by any attribute : `findby`

-Finds employees whose attributes contain a corresponding keyword.
+Finds employees for which any of the specified attributes contains the specified keyword / search term.

 Format: `findby [n/NAME_KEYWORD] [p/PHONE_KEYWORD] [e/EMAIL_KEYWORD] [a/ADDRESS_KEYWORD]
 [t/TAG_KEYWORD]… [i/ORGID_KEYWORD]